ARM-software/psa-api/index.md

 ## Specifications

-The following specifications are part of the PSA Certified API:
+The following specifications are part of the PSA Certified APIs:

 Specification | | | | |
 -|-|-|-|-